Käferberg

 Käferberg (el.
 571 m) and Waidberg (el.
-601 m) are the summits of a wooded mountain respectively chain of hills overlooking the inner city of Zürich, Zürichsee, Albis chain and Uetliberg, as well as the Limmat Valley and the Zürcher Unterland in Switzerland.
+601 m) are the summits of a wooded range of hills overlooking the inner city of Zürich, Zürichsee, Albis chain and Uetliberg, as well as the Limmat Valley and the Zürcher Unterland in Switzerland.

 Geography

 Käferberg (Swiss German: Chäferberg meaning mountain of beetles) and Waidberg (mountain of meadows) are the peaks of a longish mountain in the north of the Limmat Valley.
 It is located in the Zürich districts of Höngg, Wipkingen and Affoltern, between Bucheggplatz and ETH-Hönggerberg, known as Science City, and the western Hönggerberg heading on the northern border of the Limmat valley to Würenlos.
 In the east, Käferberg is bordered by a small mountain pass between Bucheggplatz (472 m) and Milchbuck (476 m) at Zürichberg, leading from the city of Zürich to the Glatt valley.
 In the north, the region is bordered by the Glatt, Wehn and Furt valleys.

 Its highest point (Waidberg) is about 200 m above the Limmat Valley.
 From northwest to southeast, Käferberg-Waidberg is part of a chain of peaks respectively mountains: Hönggerberg (541 m), Käferberg-Waidberg, Zürichberg (676 m), Adlisberg (701 m), Öschbrig (696 m), Wassberg (715 m), Forch mountain pass, Guldenen (778 m) and Pfannenstiel (873 m).